-I have many different skills and talents that includes work in social work, nonprofit, government, small business, and technology.
-I want to use my love for law, writing, research and learning to help people any way I can.

-With Jed Davis' personal guidance, I improved my writing skills in drafting complaints, answers, motions, discovery requests, legal memoranda, settlement demand letters, mediation memos and other related documents.
+I have many diverse skills that I acquired during my work in social work, nonprofit, government, small business, and technology.
+I want to use my love for law to help people any way I can.
+With Attorney Jed Davis' personal guidance, I refined my writing skills in drafting complaints, answers, motions, discovery requests, legal memoranda, settlement demand letters, mediation memos and other related documents.
 I also created all types of written correspondence to clients, opposing counsel, law enforcement, witnesses, court staff and other parties.
+Jed relied primarily on my document drafting skills and he frequently submitted my writings without making his own edits after reviewing them.